Petra

 Frequently Asked Questions

-Some of Petra's most popular songs include Lord, I Lift Your Name On High, Beyond Belief, The Coloring Song - Never Say Die Album Version.
-These tracks have impressed fans and helped cement their place in the music industry.
+Petra's most streamed songs include Lord, I Lift Your Name On High, Beyond Belief, The Coloring Song - Never Say Die Album Version.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.